 Wernher von Braun, a German scientist transplanted to the American Southwest during Operation Paperclip, was initially only used as a resource for his work in developing the deadly V-2 rockets.
 The United States continued to test and develop the first generation of rockets: Corporal, Atlas, Redstone, Nike, and Aerobee.
 White Sands Missile Range Launch Complex 33 represents the first generation of rocket testing facilities that allowed for the United States’ exploration of space.
 The first generation of rockets was only tested for earthbound missions, until 1957 when the Soviet Union launched the first satellite, Sputnik, into orbit.
 Immediately concerns about the capability of space warfare forced the United States to realize the urgency in converting their terrestrial energies into space.

 Variations of the Redstone rocket family were developed out of V-2 rockets technology first tested by the United States from the blockhouse at Launch Complex 33 at White Sands Missile Range.
-These went on to carry our first astronauts to outer space in 1961 and eventually landing on the moon in 1969.
+These went on to carry our first astronauts to outer space in 1961.